 So what’s next for the mattress industry in 2013?

 2012 was a big year for mattresses and bedding, with several key changes in ownership and introductions of new technologies.
-Forecasts suggest continued growth of specialty mattresses like memory foam, latex, and air, to the detriment of traditional innerspring beds.
+Forecasts suggest continued growth of specialty mattresses like memory foam and latex, to the detriment of traditional innerspring beds.
 Look for more hi-tech options including temperature regulation and fully featured adjustable beds, and continued trends toward natural and green products.